 - All the elements of the process are well-defined and documented.
-If you are using the SIPOC model, these would be the: Supplier, Inputs, Outputs, Customer, internal stages, operational guidelines.
+If you are using the SIPOC model, these would be the: Suppliers, Inputs, Outputs, Customers, Internal stages, and Operational guidelines.

-- The process governing the process improvement excercises is established
+- The process governing the Process improvement exercises is established

 In terms of responsibility, the person responsible for the process (or a stage in the process) has the following duties: